Knowcode-AI/android-xml-editor/README.md

 </div>

 Extension that interprets the XML file - transforming it into HTML - and displays it in a web view in VSCode, which is lighter than Android Studio and InteliJ.
+You can see the [source code on GitHub](https://github.com/Knowcode-AI/android-xml-editor/).

 ## ✨ Features